Community Shadows Workshop with Song

 Join us for a group discussion on things we don't normally talk about in community but need to.
+This will be cultural repair work grounded in song and truthful conversation, specially crafted for the Songbird Supper Club Community

-When: Saturday, May 2nd, from 4:00PM - 7:30PM
+Saturday, May 2nd, from 4:00PM - 7:30PM

 Location: